librenms/librenms/doc/Extensions/Authentication.md

 $config['auth_mechanism'] = "mysql";
 ```

-### User levels
+### User levels and User account type

-- 1: Normal User.
-You will need to assign device / port permissions for users at this level.
+- 1: **Normal User**: You will need to assign device / port permissions for users at this level.

-- 5: Global Read.
+- 5: **Global Read**: Global view but with restrictions, cant view any settings menus.

-- 10: This is a global read/write admin account
+- 10: **Administartor**: This is a global read/write admin account.

-- 11: Demo Account.
-Provides full read/write with certain restrictions (i.e can't delete devices).
+- 11: **Demo Account**: Provides full read/write with certain restrictions (i.e can't delete devices).

 ### Note for SELinux users
 When using SELinux on the LibreNMS server, you need to allow Apache (httpd) to connect LDAP/Active Directory server, this is disabled by default.
 You can use SELinux Booleans to allow network access to LDAP resources with this command: